History of Columbia, Missouri: Expansion and growth

 The roots of Columbia's three economic foundations—education, medicine, and insurance—can be traced back almost to incorporation in 1821.
 Original plans for the town set aside land for a state university.
 Columbia College (distinct from today's), later to become the University of Missouri, was founded in 1839.
 When the state legislature decided to establish a state university, Columbia raised three times as much money as any other competing city and donated the land that is today the Francis Quadrangle.
 Stephens College had opened six years earlier in 1833 as the Columbia Female Academy.
 Soon other educational institutions were founded in Columbia such as Christian Female College, which later became the current Columbia College.
 The city benefited from being a stagecoach stop of the Santa Fe and Oregon trails, and later from the Missouri-Kansas-Texas Railroad.
 In 1822 the first hospital was set up by William Jewell.
-In 1830 the first newspaper was begun; in 1832 the first theater in the state was opened; and in 1835 the states first agricultural fair was held.
+In 1830 the first newspaper was begun; in 1832 the first theater in the state was opened; the first movie was screened in the Haden Opera House; and in 1835 the states first agricultural fair was held.
 By 1839 the population (13,000) and wealth of Boone County was exceeded in Missouri only by that of St. Louis County.